Yeoman generator for creating MEAN stack applications, using MongoDB, Express, AngularJS, and Node

 The following packages are always installed by the app generator:

 The following additional modules are available as components on bower, and installable via

 bower update as new versions of AngularJS are released.

-grunt test will run the unit tests with karma.
+grunt test will run the client and server unit tests with karma and mocha.

 See the contributing docs